 In the 1990’s, as a psychiatrist in training, I followed the “Defeat Depression Campaign”.
 A central plank of this was the “chemical imbalance theory” involving serotonin.
 There was hardly an educational event that I went to where a “Stahl” neurotransmitter diagram was not displayed.
 Even up till 2007, I still found the Stahl diagrams appearing as part of my CME education:

-In response to Professor Healy’s article on serotonin and depression it concerns me that experts such as Prof Philip J Cowen and Prof David Taylor are suggesting that the “chemical imbalance theory” always was “mythical”.
+It concerns me that today, experts such as Prof Philip J Cowen and Prof David Taylor are suggesting that the “chemical imbalance theory” was nothing but “mythical”.
 I was there.
 It was a very real part of my “education” and often given by experts of the day.

-Furthermore, it would seem to me that such expertise is considered as sufficient in itself rather than including experience of taking SSRIs both short and long-term.
+Furthermore, it would seem to me that such expertise is considered as sufficient in itself rather than including the actual experience of taking SSRIs both short and long-term.

 In his BMJ editorial Professor Healy gave this stark 2015 statistic: